How to French Braid Your Own Hair

 Learn how to braid your own hair with our easy beginner's guide.

-And if you’re anything like us here at All Things Hair, you’re completely obsessed with this trend!
-These days, we’re particularly focusing on learning how to French braid.
-Even though you’ve never learned how to braid your hair before, it’s a great chain for beginners: This plait is easy, classy, has an adorable ’90s feel and most of all, is as stylish as ever.
+And if you’re anything like us here at All Things Hair, you’re completely obsessed with the french braid trend!
+These days, we’re particularly focused on learning how to French braid.
+Even if you’ve never learned how to braid your hair before, it’s a great chain for beginners: This plait is easy, classy, has an adorable ’90s feel and most of all, is as trendy as ever.
 Read on to learn how to do a French braid in a few easy steps:

 Tutorial: How to French Braid Your Own Hair

 Refresh with a dry shampoo.

 Before learning how to do a French braid on yourself below, refresh your hair by spraying Dove Detox & Purify Dry Shampoo all over the mid-lengths and ends of your hair.This step will help your braid stay in place longer, especially if you have fine or very soft hair.

 Section the hair.

 To create your French braid, begin by taking a section of hair that’s 2-3 inches thick and dividing it into 3 equal sections.

 Take your right section of hair and cross it over your middle section (this will become the new middle section of hair), then cross the left section of hair over your ‘new’ middle section.